dciabrin/blog-dump/content/2008/07/Hello_MikMod_.md

 What to do with this archive once you've extracted it?

+    ::console
     tar -zxf HelloMikMod.tar.gz
     cd HelloMikMod

 Simple!
 Modify the Makefile to set the location of the <span style="font-family:courier new;">AudioQueue.h</span> header, as well as the location where you've installed libmikmod.
 Once you're done, the makefile should look like:

+    ::makefile
     # directory where AudioQueue.h is located
     AQDIR=$(HOME)/local/audioqueue
     # directory where MikMod is located
     MMDIR=$(HOME)/local/mikmod-iphone
     # comment the following line when the previous settings are OK for you
     #$(error configure AudioQueue and Mikmod location in the Makefile first)

 Then, just build and install the app by typing:

+    ::console
     make
     scp -r HelloMikMod.app root@iphone:/Applications

 Where <span style="font-family:courier new;">iphone</span> stands for
 the hostname or the IP of your iPhone.
 Note that you will need either